morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 ```

 Since `adonis` and `betadisper` are both significant, interpret cautiously: some groups may simply be more variable.
 That itself can be biologically meaningful.
 If one environment (say, biofilm) has communities that are very inconsistent, that’s an interesting ecological result, not necessarily an “error.”
-I think the "issue" is _the_ biofilm sample since it is so different from the others.
+I think the "issue" is _the_ biofilm sample since it is so different from the others and there is only one of them.
 It is not that the data is wrong, just a statistical concern for comparison.
 We would just report the results from `betadisper` and `adonis`

 ## Finale

-Our data altogether is starting to suggest that the level of alteration of the basalt may be correlated with community structure.
+Our data altogether suggests that the level of alteration of the basalt may be correlated with community structure.
 If we look at the map figure again (below), we can also see that level of alteration also co-varies with whether samples were collected from the northern or southern end of the outcrop as all of the more highly altered basalts were collected from the northern end.

 <img width="800" height="436" alt="image" src="https://github.com/user-attachments/assets/f3aed91d-1f8e-4d12-827f-ed3b5edb9a55" />